Apsu/scrambler/README.md

 ZeroMQ
 ---
-ZMQ is used to cluster Scram agents in a full-mesh so cluster resource state and policy can be replicated, as well as cluster state itself.
+ZMQ is used to cluster Scrambler agents in a full-mesh so cluster resource state and policy can be replicated, as well as cluster state itself.

 Discovery
 ---
 Discovery and heartbeating is accomplished by virtue of state update messages sent over the multicast pub-sub ZMQ mesh mentioned above.
 Currently, ZMQ's EPGM protocol is being used for robust, reliable dynamic discovery and state transfer.

+How do?
+===

+To try it out, fire up `./setup.py install`, and you'll get a binary named `scramble` in `/usr/local/bin`.

+Run `scramble $interface` for the interface you want to talk to other scramblers on.